Sintrastes/Iodine/docs/concepts/comonadic_components.md

 Thus, a `StoreComponent` is just a component holding on to some state `S` that can be updated to any value.
 There are no complicated state transitions to contend with.
 For this reason, `StoreComponents` are good at modeling things like basic entry forms that just "hold on" to some entered value.

+In fact, by exposing the internal state, together with the "viewed" state -- we can take another perspective on comonadic store components entirely by viewing these parameters as the type of _inputs_ and _outputs_ to the component -- `A`, `B`.

+This turns out to be the most useful application of Store components in Iodine -- so we give a name to this concept: A _Form_.
+Exposing these two parameters rather than simply an input parameter, as is done with normal Iodine components gives us an instance of another important mathematical struture -- that of the _Profunctor_.
+This is all explained in greater detail, with examples, in the section on [`Form`s](forms_and_profunctors.md).

 Moore Components
 ----------------

-Our next example allows for the modeling of some more complicated state transitions in a `Component`, and actually corresponds to something close to the original design of `Iodine` -- as well as being similar to the _Elm Architecture_.
+Our next example allows for the modeling of some more complicated state transitions in a `Component`, and actually corresponds to something close to the original design of `Iodine` -- as well as being similar to the [_Elm Architecture_](https://elm-lang.org/).

 The `Moore` comonad -- so named because it acts similarly to a finite state machine called a [Moore machine](https://en.wikipedia.org/wiki/Moore_machine) -- is defined as follows: